 Where’s the Havalon, you ask?
 Well, it’s been bumped off by a replaceable-blade knife from Gerber.
 After using the Gerber Gear Vital Big Game Folder ($51), we found it much easier to replace blades in the field.
 And that means it’s safer and overall easier to use than its competitors.
 Many guides have made the switch, and we are too.

 With the safest exchangeable-blade systems available, you can keep a surgically sharp blade ready and replaced in seconds.
 The 3.75-inch blades aren’t made for breaking a bone or batoning wood.
 Instead, these are for intricate, perfect cuts.
 That’s what you want for quality meat.

 This model ships with four extra blades, two drop-point and two blunt, to get the work done fast and efficiently.

-The CQC-11K is a new model to Kershaw’s hunting line.
+The CQC-11K is a newer model to Kershaw’s hunting line.
 In 2018, it replaced the previously featured Diskin Hunter as a blade that will work great for hunting but can also transition into the survival realm and back.
-Made in collaboration with renowned knifemaker Ernest Emerson, the CQC-11K has a 3.5-inch blade of 8Cr14MoV stainless steel.
+Made in collaboration with renowned knifemaker Ernest Emerson, the CQC-11K ($40) has a 3.5-inch blade of 8Cr14MoV stainless steel.